fabian-lu/advanced_statistical_programming_university_course/README.md

 # pSplineLocationScale

-> **University Project**: This R package was developed as a term paper for the course "Advanced Statistical Programming with R" (M.WIWI-QMW.0011) at the University of Göttingen, September 2023.
+> **University Project**: This R package was developed as a term paper for the course "Advanced Statistical Programming with R" at the University of Göttingen, September 2023.

 An implementation of penalized B-splines (p-Splines) for location-scale regression using the RS-algorithm for parameter estimation.

 ## About This Project

 This package implements frequentist estimation of non-linear covariate effects using p-Splines in a Gaussian location-scale regression framework.
 Unlike standard linear models where mean and variance are constant, location-scale models allow both the mean (location) and variance (scale) to vary across the data domain.

-**Authors**: Alexander Litwinov, Fabian Lukassen, Wendi Qu **Supervisor**: Quentin Seifert
-**Institution**: Georg-August-Universität Göttingen

 ## Project Structure